 It is impossible to comprehend the unlimited depth, width, and breadth of God’s love without also comprehending the magnitude of consuming darkness and hate that the devil has for God’s people.
 Part of our work is coming into consciousness about this so that we can make a different choice than those before us.
 We can embrace the light and come out of darkness and find rest in the shelter of the Almighty.
 Psalm 91:4(NLT) says, “He will cover you with his feathers.
 He will shelter you with his wings.
 His faithful promises are your armor and protection.”
 You will do yourself the greatest favor if you trust this truth with all your heart and have faith that God is your safe place and protection, and He is all you need. ■

 Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright © 1996.
 Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
 All rights reserved.

-“Have You Ever Tried Running up A Mountain?” written by Fran, edited by PMB for DomesticAbuseAwareness.Org ©2019.
+“Your Safe Place Is in God”, written by Kyada, edited by PMB for DomesticAbuseAwareness.Org ©2022.
 All rights reserved.
 All done to the glory of God through Jesus Christ, our Lord!